 - Highway Rest Areas

-When you’re on the road, how often do you find yourself at, or near, one of the places above?
-Unless you’re boon-docking long-term in the countryside, bathroom facilities really are everywhere and we’ve used these services countless times.
+When you’re on the road, how often do you find yourself at or near one of the places above?
+Unless you’re boon-docking long-term in the countryside, bathroom facilities are everywhere, and we’ve used these services countless times.

 So it was no wonder we never used our camper van toilet when we had it.